Taftle10/YTLite/README.md

   <summary>DontEatMyContent</summary>
   <p>DontEatMyContent is a tweak developed by <a href="https://github.com/therealFoxster">therealFoxster</a> that prevents the Notch/Dynamic Island from munching on 2:1 video content in the iOS YouTube app.</p>
   <p><strong>DontEatMyContent preferences</strong> are available in the <strong>YouTube settings</strong>.</p>
-  <p>Source code and additional information are available <a href="https://github.com/therealFoxster/DontEatMyContent">in therealFoxster's GitHub repository</a>.</p>
+  <p>Source code and additional information are available <a href="https://github.com/therealFoxster/DontEatMyContent">in therealFoxster's GitHub repository</a>. <a href="https://wuxu1.github.io/wuxu-complete-plus.json">Thanks a lot to the wuxu github as I used their repo as reference to make my repo!</p>
 </details>